Punjab Mail: History

 Between 1928 and 1930, a flurry of changes took place in the train services between Bombay and Delhi.
 As a result of these changes, the Punjab Mail's run was terminated at Lahore from 1 March 1930.
-However, a bogie composite I and II class through carriage to Peshawar was still run on the Punjab Mail, being attached to the North Western Railway's mail train between Lahore and Peshawar.
+However, a bogie composite I and II class through carriage to Peshawar was still run on the Punjab Mail, being attached to the North Western Railway's Northern Express train between Lahore and Peshawar.

-From 1 April 1934, the Punjab Mail, which hitherto had been running through Ambala and Amritsar between Delhi and Lahore, was diverted to run through the BB&CIR's route through Bathinda and Ferozepore.
+From 1 April 1934, the Northern Express, which hitherto had been running through Ambala and Amritsar between Delhi and Lahore, was diverted to run through the BB&CIR's route through Bathinda and Ferozepur and was renamed Punjab Mail.
+Vice versa was done with the Punjab Mail, which hitherto had been running through Ferozepur between Delhi and Lahore, was diverted to run via Saharanpur, Ambala, Amritsar and was renamed Frontier Mail.

-During the unrest following the partition of India, the Punjab Mail, along with a host of other trains running to Lahore and beyond, was terminated at Delhi.
-Shortly after the partition, the service was extended to Ferozepore on the India–Pakistan border.
-The train still runs on this route to this day.
+During the unrest following the partition of India, the Punjab Mail, along with a host of other trains running to Lahore and beyond, was terminated at Delhi for the period between 1947 and 1948.
+Shortly after the partition and nationalization of Railways, the service was extended to Hussainiwala near Ferozepur on the India–Pakistan border.
+The train still runs on this route to this day but uptill Ferozepur only.